MonjiaBN/Face-recognition/README.md

 # Face-recognition
-this project aims to detect and recognize my favorite two actors "Jacky chan " and "will smith",this idea came to my mind when i was watching a movie which is one of my favorits moments after a working day.
+This project aims to detect and recognize my favorite two actors "Jacky chan " and "will smith" ,this idea came to my mind when i was watching a movie which is one of my favorits moments after a working day.

 ## Dataset:
 I used the web scraping technique to collect the dataset from google image